Skip to main content

 Table Schema View

-• Metadata Columns: Lists all defined metadata columns (tags) associated with this table, including their names and descriptions (if provided).
+• Attribute Columns: Lists all defined attribute columns (tags) associated with this table, including their names and descriptions (if provided).

-• Static Columns: Displays all static columns, showing their names, data types, and descriptions.
+• Detail Columns: Displays all detail columns, showing their names, data types, and descriptions.

-• Dynamic Columns (if enabled): If you configured dynamic columns, this section shows the template structure for your periodic data.
+• Metric Columns (Time Series tables only): If you configured a Time Series table with metric columns, this section shows the template structure for your periodic data.

 • It will visualize the nesting (if any), displaying group names and individual value names.

-• For each dynamic value, it also shows the defined Type (Number, Text, etc.) and Update Behavior (Overwrite, Add, Subtract).
+• For each metric value, it also shows the defined Type (Number, Text, etc.) and Update Behavior (Overwrite, Add, Subtract).